Hive-Systems/pyfair/docs/getting_started.rst

     Description: a vector of elements with each value representing the probability that a potential threat actually results in a loss

-    Restrictions: all elements must be between zero and one
+    Restrictions: all elements must be from 0.0 to 1.0

     Derivation: supplied directly, or via the following operation: